-In the last two years I had stumbled into new sets of problems — ones that struck a chord on many levels.
-I had setup this blog for me, as a way to hold myself publicly accountable, but along the way got swept into the world of Lean Startups and joined in on the conversation.
+In the last two years, I had stumbled into new sets of problems — ones that struck a chord on many levels.
+I had setup this blog for myself as a way to hold myself publicly accountable, but along the way got swept into the world of Lean Startups and joined in on the conversation.
 I was positively surprised by the reaction and encouragement I received and decided to explore further.
-I reluctantly started writing a book and even more uncomfortably started running workshops.
+I reluctantly started writing a book and, even more uncomfortably, started running workshops.
 Both were ways of uncovering and testing new problems worth solving.

 When I saw enough dots connecting, I called up my first customer from Norway (Sverre Fjeldheim) and told him I was ready to sell the business.
-Within 2 weeks we had a deal and after a short period of company transitioning, I started laying the groundwork for a new company: Spark59 with a mission of helping other startups raise their odds of success.
+Within two weeks, we had a deal, and after a short period of a company transitioning, I started laying the groundwork for a new company: Spark59, with a mission of helping other startups raise their odds of success.
 No, I am not pivoting to become a consultant.
 I love building products too much and have found a way to combine that with writing, experimenting, teaching, and working with other entrepreneurs.

-Lesson 3: Only having passion for the solution is a problem.
+Lesson 3: Only having a passion for the solution is a problem.

 My new formula for starting a company is finding a problem worth solving (I also care about) for customers I love working with.
 Rather than rushing into building a single solution, in Lean Startup spirit, I prefer late-binding multiple iterations of a solution that are only refined further through positive reinforcement from customers.